hanzoui/pr/templates/add-toml.md

 # Add pyproject.toml for Custom Node Registry

 We are working with dr.lt.data and comfyanon to build a global registry for custom nodes (similar to PyPI).
 Eventually, the registry will be used as a backend for the UI-manager.
-All nodes go through a verification proess before being published to users.
+All nodes go through a verification process before being published to users.

 The main benefits are that authors can
 - publish nodes by version and users can safely update nodes knowing ahead of time if their workflows will break or not